bloqhouse/legacy-stellar-federation-docker/README.md

 ## Configuration

-This repository requires you to create a `.env` file in the root in order to pass all the required environment variables:
+This repository requires you to create a `.env` file in the project root directory in order to pass all the required environment variables:

 ```
 # .env

+# LETSENCRYPT STAGING ENV
+# CHANGE IT TO true FOR DEVELOPMENT
+LETSENCRYPT_STAGING=false

 # PUBLIC
 NGINX_SERVER_NAME=domain.com
 NGINX_EMAIL=user@domain.com